Tower Insurance: Today

-In March 2022, Tower released its new brand identity ‘Thinking Ahead’, reflecting the company’s growth strategy and customer-centric approach.
 In May 2022, Tower announced the acquisition of TSB's insurance portfolio for $5.2 million.
 Tower has been underwriting TSB's portfolio since 2004.
-This was in addition to Tower’s acquisitions of Club Marine, ANZs insurance business and a small Westpac legacy portfolio.
-In 2024, Tower announced a new partnership with Kiwibank.
+This was in addition to Tower's acquisitions of Club Marine, ANZs insurance business and a small Westpac legacy portfolio.
+In June 2024, Tower entered a five-year referral agreement with Kiwibank, which took effect in September 2024.
+In its May 2026 half-year results, Tower confirmed a further back-book referral arrangement through which it would offer insurance to a portfolio of Kiwibank customers whose existing policies were administered by Ando.